imran517/multi-tenant-logging/README.md

 # multi-tenant-logging

-MultiTenant logging is a sample project that shows how to log Tenant information with each log entry while using Finbuckle and Serilog.
+MultiTenant logging is a sample project (ASP.Net Core 5) that shows how to log Tenant information with each log entry while using Finbuckle and Serilog.

 ## Dependencies